Jack Russell Terrier

 This will also help keep their joints and organs healthy, and can help prevent the common joint problems seen in the breed.
 When it comes to treats, only a small amount should be given on a daily basis to avoid overeating and obesity, which they are also prone to.

 Due to their constant need to exercise and play, this hearty breed is known to maintain good health overall.
+Good health can be maintained by providing all core vaccinations (such as those for rabies and parvo) and providing preventive medication for fleas, ticks, and heartworm.

 Despite this, this breed is known to be disposed to common diseases of the eyes, ears, and joints.
 In terms of eyes and ears, these conditions are mostly found to be genetically inherited issues stemming from in-breeding.